Laid to Rest - Review

 Also fittingly, the film is directed by Patrick Lussier, the man at the helm of this year’s My Bloody Valentine 3D.
 I hadn’t been this excited about the release of a mainstream

 Anyways, back to Drac.
 I caught this film on it’s opening weekend (the last week before 2001 - nothing like leaving it to the last minute, Weinsteins) with a theatre maybe a third full.
-It’s a shame, because this reimagining of the Dracula legend was pretty damn ok.
+It’s a shame, because this reimagining of the Dracula legend w

 The flick starts out in Victorian London, where Van Helsing (played by the ever-hammy Christopher “Starcrash” Plummer) had finally caught Dracula (Gerald “300 Abs”